MilesMcBain/rmdgh/README.md

     - `number` is only valid with 'update' or 'comment' = `action: update` let's you update the issue title and body.
 Comments cannot be updated.

+### Commenting on Issues

+You can type in the necessary metadata to make a comment in the draft you're given above.
+But much nicer to navigate to the issue thread with `jump_to_issue_thread()` described above.
+Metadata is automatically set up for to submit a comment on render in this case.

  To make reprexes use the supplied `{reprex}` `{knitr}` engine.
 I.e. make a code chunk that uses `{reprex}` instead of `{r}`.

 # FAQ